churchofscyence/sandbox-js/README.md

 A promise is said to be settled if it is either fulfilled or rejected, but not pending.

+# Section 5 : Generate

+Generators are a special kind of function in JavaScript that allow you to define a custom iterator.
+They are created using the function* syntax and can be paused and resumed at any point during their execution using the yield keyword.
+When a generator function is called, it returns a generator object, which is also an iterator.

 # References
 * [JavaScript Tutorial - javascripttutorial.net](https://www.javascripttutorial.net/)
 * [The Modern JavaScript Tutorial - javascript.info](https://javascript.info/)